qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_dockerfile.rst

          # Install git if you haven't already installed
          sudo apt install git

--  Clone the ``qcom-download-utils`` git repository, which provides a Dockerfile for Qualcomm public Yocto layers and a few helper scripts:
+#.
+Clone the ``qcom-download-utils`` git repository, which provides a Dockerfile for the Qualcomm public Yocto layers and a few helper scripts:

    .. container:: nohighlight